Nnadozieomeonu/adidas-technical-code-challange/README.md

 2. make sure you have docker run on your machine [Docker website](https://www.docker.com/)
 3. Start up your rabbitmq by running this docker command on your terminal  `` docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3-management ``  i used rabbitmq insted of kafaka cos of this was  quick prototype implementation.
 4. Start up your mysql by running this docker command on your terminal `` docker run --name some-mysql -e MYSQL_ROOT_PASSWORD=my-secret-pw -d mysql:tag ``
-5. import the directory into your inteliij IDE.
+5. import the directory into your intelli IDE.
 6. import maven dependency for the project
 7. configure the spring start up configuration
 8. Start up the discovery server first